wagtail/wagtail/docs/reference/settings.rst

         ('es-mx', _("Spanish (Mexico)")),
     ]

-But having them separate allows you to configure many different regions on your site but have them share Wagtail content (but defer on things like date formatting, currency, etc):
+However having them separate allows you to configure many different regions on your site yet have them share Wagtail content (but defer on things like date formatting, currency, etc):

 .. code-block:: python